- 2 fresh poblano peppers

 - Working quickly, dip one stuffed pepper into the batter, pinching the pepper’s opening shut.
 Spoon more batter over the top of the pepper, covering all but the stem.
 Return the heat to medium-high and remove the pepper from the batter, wipe away any excess, then carefully lay the coated pepper down in the hot oil.
 When the side in the oil is golden and flaky-crisp, after about 1 minute, use tongs to gently turn the pepper and fry the other side until similarly golden, about 1 minute per side; to fry the battered pepper near the stem, you may need to use tongs to hold it at an angle.
 Transfer the finished pepper to the prepared plate and sprinkle with salt.
 Scoop out and discard leftover bits from the oil then repeat with the remaining pepper.

-- Divide the salsa between two plates, spreading each out as a small pool.
+- Divide the salsa between dinner plates, spreading each out as a small pool.
 Top with a pepper and serve immediately.

 Keto-Mojo is a participant in some affiliate programs and some of the links above will generate a small commission if you make a purchase through a product link on our site.
 This is at no cost to you and all proceeds go directly to the nonprofit Ketogenic Foundation [501(c)3 pending] to assist with their mission funding education and research into the ketogenic diet and lifestyle.
 Keto-Mojo in no way profits from these links.